Maryland Unpaid Wage Lien Law

 Step 1 - Notice

-An employee (current or former) must first serve his or her employer with a “Notice to Employer of Intent to Claim Lien for Unpaid Wages,” which can be found here.
-Read the law: MD Rules, Rule 15-1402.
+An employee (current or former) must first serve his or her employer with a “Notice to Employer of Intent to Claim Lien for Unpaid Wages.”
+A form is available on the Department of Labor's website.
+If you file against multiple people or multiple businesses, you must separately identify each person and each business in the lien, and serve everyone involved.

 Step 2 - Establishment of the Lien